Round Rock Amputation Injury Lawyer

 Texas Statute of Limitations

-Amputation Injury accidents in Round Rock frequently occur along major corridors including I-35, US-79, SH-45 Toll, FM 1431 (University Blvd).
+Amputation Injury cases in Round Rock frequently arise along major corridors including I-35, US-79, SH-45 Toll, FM 1431 (University Blvd).
 Round Rock has a population of approximately 140,000 residents, making it one of the largest cities in the Austin metro area

-High-risk accident areas in Round Rock include I-35 through Round Rock (one of the most congested stretches in Central Texas), I-35 and SH-45 Toll interchange, US-79 (Palm Valley Blvd) through east Round Rock, FM 1431 (University Blvd) and I-35 interchange, Mays Street corridor near downtown Round Rock.
-If you have been injured in a amputation injury accident near any of these locations, our attorneys can help.
+High-risk areas in Round Rock include I-35 through Round Rock (one of the most congested stretches in Central Texas), I-35 and SH-45 Toll interchange, US-79 (Palm Valley Blvd) through east Round Rock, FM 1431 (University Blvd) and I-35 interchange, Mays Street corridor near downtown Round Rock.
+If you have been injured near any of these locations, our attorneys can help.

 Understanding Amputation Injury Cases